blissartt/touch-input-rotation/README.md

 ## English
 On GNU/Linux, changing screen orientation is rather simple on desktop enviroments such as GNOME or KDE, but not so easy on stand-alone window managers (such as dwm or i3).
 The reason?
-The graphical tools that allow such rotation in this are not present in this case.
-We can resort to the very useful "Arandr" tool, with which we can modify these parameters with a graphical interface, using 'in the background' the 'xrandr' tool, which is present in almost all distributions.
+The graphical tools that allow such rotation are not present in this case.
+We can resort to the "Arandr" tool, which we can use to modify these parameters with a graphical interface, using 'in the background' the 'xrandr' tool, which is present in almost all distributions.

 However, if we go to change the orientation of our screen via Arandr, on laptops there may be problems with the trackpad or the touchscreen function of our device.
-Xrandr, in this circumstance, will falsely reverse the input, which can be quite frustrating if we want to use our device in 'tablet' mode.
+Xrandr, in this circumstance, will fallaciously reverse the input, which can be quite frustrating if we want to use our device in 'tablet' mode.

 The problem is that the 'xrandr' utility only rotates the movements of the touchscreen and trackpad on the screen, but not the input itself.